 Document Collaboration Software

-Document and file collaboration are tools or systems designed to help multiple people work together on a single document or file to achieve a single final version.
+Document and file collaborations are tools or systems designed to help multiple people work together on a single document or file to achieve a single final version.

 With Google Docs, you can easily share your word documents with your teams, work on them offline, and even export them to multiple popular formats such as DOCX and PDF.